NikAkt/dublinBikes/readme.md

-# Dublin Bikes
+# dublinBikes

-This application provides real-time information about Dublin Bikes stations, including availability of bikes and stands, and weather forecasts.
+This application provides real-time information about Dublin Bikes stations, including the availability of bikes and stands, and weather forecasts.
 It uses a K-Nearest Neighbors (KNN) machine learning model to provide predictions for bike availability per station.

 ## Structure